• Skip to primary navigation

 Jump to Recipe Print Recipe

-Pull together a quick and easy dish of Cauliflower Fried Rice in just minutes.
+Pull together a quick and easy dish of Cauliflower Rice Stir Fry in just minutes.
 Made with just a handful of kitchen staples, this meal is delicious and packed with veggies.

 You ever have one of those days when you really don’t want to cook?
 You want something easy and quick.
 And you don’t want to spend a lot of money.